 Note 2: The Patient Identity Manager shall respond to [ITI-78] queries using the requirements in that transaction for the Patient Demographics Supplier.

-49.2 PMIM Actor Options
+49.2 PMIR Actor Options

 Options that may be selected for each actor in this profile, if any, are listed in the Table 49.2-1.
 Dependencies between options, when applicable, are specified in notes.

-Table 49.2-1: PMIM – Actors and Options
+Table 49.2-1: PMIR – Actors and Options